Seattle slams the door on Lynx's season, winning 92-71 to sweep WNBA semifinal series

-Damiris Dantas sat down in front of the camera Sunday afternoon.
-But before she even answered a question, she told herself aloud: "No crying."
+Damiris Dantas sat down in front of the camera Sunday.
+But before she even answered a question, she told herself aloud: “No crying.”

 Things ended hard at the IMG Academy in Bradenton, Fla.
 The Lynx’s season of overachieving ended in a 92-71 loss to a Seattle Storm team that completed a three-game sweep in the WNBA semifinals.
 Suddenly the Lynx, who had bonded so tightly during two-plus months in the bubble, who had secured a fourth playoff seed despite an avalanche of injuries, who had advanced to the semifinals with a victory over Phoenix, were going home.